-This command will run all the benchmarks while simulating a setting with an Out-Of-Order CPU (O3CPU), a static branch predictor (static-taken) supported by a Branch Target Buffer (BTB) of 256 entries.
-You are encouraged to examine thoroughly the runall.sh / README files in order to figure out the different arguments that you are able and allowed to pass.
+This command will run five (5) benchmarks while simulating a setting with an Out-of-Order CPU, a static branch predictor (static, not-taken) supported by a Branch Target Buffer (BTB) of 256 entries.
+You are encouraged to examine thoroughly the runall.sh and README files under benchmark directory to figure out the different arguments that you are able and allowed to pass.
 The arguments that are related to the branch predictors (StaticPred, LocalBP, GapPred, PAgPred) can be changed easily from the command line.
+Due to long simulation times while simulating the Out-of-Order CPU, you have the option of changing the CPU\TYPE to TimingSimpleCPU.
+TimingSimpleCPU is a simpler thus much faster CPU model (in terms of simulation time).
+But you are allowed to do so only while debugging your implementations and for testing purposes.
+The deliverable statistics and final results have to be measured on the OoO type.

-However, arguments that are related to the cache and CPU domain will remain as they are during this assignment.
-Also, note that the -I 50000000 argument means that for each benchmark gem5 simulates 50 million instructions.
+However, arguments that are related to cache domain will remain as they are during this assignment.
+Also, note that the -I 50000000 argument indicates that for each benchmark gem5 simulates 50 million instructions.
 You can change this parameter during development but for generating final numbers you should have at-least 50 million instructions.
-If you set a very large number of instructions, then simulation time will increase dramatically (even with the parameter set to 50 million instructions you may experience long simulation times especially when running benchmark1/benchmark4).
+If you set an even larger number of instructions, then simulation time will increase dramatically (even with the parameter set to 50 million instructions you may experience long simulation times especially when running benchmarks 1 and 4).
 Ensure that your comparisons are based on the same instruction count between different benchmarks and/or settings to extract uniform and fair results.